 Our Analysis and Test Results

 Whether you're trying to figure out what animals keep knocking over your garbage bins, or just want to make sure nothing suspicious happened at your house during the day, it can be nice to be able to quickly view everything your security camera has seen throughout the day.
 The Logitech Circle 2 Wireless is unparalleled in that ability, making it our Top Pick for 24 Hour Monitoring.

 The Logitech Circle 2 Wireless performed above average in all of our tests, putting it fairly high on our scoresheet.
 For further details on its many strengths and few minor weaknesses, read the sections below.

-The Circle 2 offers decent non-subscription services and fairly generous subscription services, earning it an above average score of 7 out of 10 in this metric.
+The Circle 2 offers decent non-subscription services and fairly generous subscription services.

 Monitoring Services With/Without a Subscription

 The flagstone of Logitech's monitoring services is the unique day brief feature.
 With this feature you simply open the Logitech app and push a button, and the camera gathers up all of the activity it has seen in the last 24 hours into a quick, 30 second time lapse.
 So in half a minute you can review everything that happened in front of the camera in the last day.
 If you see anything interesting in that sped up timelapse, you can dive into your video history and watch that clip at normal speed.
 You can also download any of those clips to be saved, even if you're not a subscriber.